Healthedata1/IG-Template4/README.md

 >  ...or... just write a new one each time
 >

-  ...or... just use the ig.json as a data file or strip out the meta and or text and convert to yaml or not and use as the _config.yml file.

-  all the site variable are now available out of the box... :-)
+  ...or... just use the ig.json as a data file or strip out the meta and or text and convert to yaml and get rid of _config.yml.
+So all the site variable are now available out of the box... :-)

   to get parameter for list of name value pairs using liquid